B1sion/UNGA-roll-call-vote-analysis/README.md

 # Preface
-Many of the plots here cannot be rendered in the markdown format, to see the plots please use the base ipynb
+Many of the plots here are interactive.
+As such it is recommended to download the ipynb and run the notebook to see the visulaisations

 ## Introduction: How does global events and politics shape UNGA roll calls?